 site.html is one file to contain all your modifications.
-It usually works by the py:match (element or attribute), and it allows you to modify the page as it renders - the matches hook onto specific sections depending on what it tries to find and modify them.
-See ?this thread for a detailed explanation of the above example site.html.
+It usually works by the py:match (element of attribute), and it allows you to modify the page as it renders - the matches hook onto specific sections depending on what it tries to find and modify them.
 A site.html can contain any number of such py:match sections for whatever you need to modify.
-This is all ?Genshi, so the docs on the exact syntax can be found there.
+This is all 'Genshi, so the docs on the exact syntax can be found there.